Mimi on the Beach

 "Mimi on the Beach" is a song by the Canadian singer-songwriter Jane Siberry.
-It is the only single released in support of her second album No Borders Here, was first issued in 1984.
+It is the only single released in support of her second album No Borders Here, and was first issued in 1984.

 A video for the song received airplay on MuchMusic in Canada.
 It was directed by Richard Oleksiak, father of Canadian Olympic swimmer Penny Oleksiak and NHL defenseman Jamie Oleksiak.

 Formats and track listing

 All songs written by Jane Siberry.